NASA-IMPACT/veda-stac-ingestor/README.md

 # VEDA STAC Ingestor

-This service provides an entry-point for users/services to add new records to our STAC database.
+This service provides an entry-point for users/services to add new records to the VEDA data catalog (Spatio-Temporal Asset Catalog, STAC).
 Its primary functions are to 1) validate the STAC Items before insertion, 2) batch the insertions to reduce load on our STAC database.

 STAC items are validated to ensure that: